accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 In this library, **Convolutional Auto-Encoder** is also based on **Encoder/Decoder** scheme.
 The *encoder* is to the *decoder* what the *Convolution* is to the *Deconvolution*.
 The Deconvolution also called transposed convolutions "work by swapping the forward and backward passes of a convolution."
 (Dumoulin, V., & Visin, F. 2016, p20.)

-### Structural expansion for Spatio-Temporal Auto-encoder.
+### Structural expansion for Spatio-Temporal Auto-Encoder.

-**Encoder/Decoder based on LSTM** and **Convolutional Auto-Encoder** have a functional reusability to extend the structures to **Spatio-Temporal Auto-encoder**, which can learn the regular patterns in the training videos.
-This model consists of spatial Auto-encoder and temporal Encoder/Decoder.
-The spatial Auto-encoder is a Convolutional Auto-Encoder for learning spatial structures of each video frame.
+**Encoder/Decoder based on LSTM** and **Convolutional Auto-Encoder** have a functional reusability to extend the structures to **Spatio-Temporal Auto-Encoder**, which can learn the regular patterns in the training videos.
+This model consists of spatial Auto-Encoder and temporal Encoder/Decoder.
+The spatial Auto-Encoder is a Convolutional Auto-Encoder for learning spatial structures of each video frame.
 The temporal Encoder/Decoder is an Encoder/Decoder based on LSTM scheme for learning temporal patterns of the encoded spatial structures.
 The spatial encoder and decoder have two convolutional and deconvolutional layers respectively, while the temporal encoder and decoder are to act as a twin LSTM models.

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/spatio_temporal_auto_encoder_model.png" /></div>